ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-best-albums-2018-vinyl.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win NME’s best albums of the 2018 on vinyl!"
+title: "Win NME’s best albums of 2018 on vinyl!"
 competition-description: "<p>Calling all the NME fans, we have great news for you:\
   \ we are giving away two amazing prizes for two lucky NME AAA members to win: a\
   \ collection of NME’s best albums of the year, including records by The 1975, Arctic\